golang/website/_content/ref/mod.md

 and `go get` always operate on a single main module.

-A command determines whether it is in a workspace context by first examining the `-workfile` flag.
-If `-workfile` is set to `off`, the command will be in a single-module context.
+A command determines whether it is in a workspace context by first examining the `GOWORK` environment variable.
+If `GOWORK` is set to `off`, the command will be in a single-module context.
 If it is empty or not provided, the command will search the current working directory, and then successive parent directories, for a file `go.work`.
 If a file is found, the command will operate in the workspace it defines; otherwise, the workspace will include only the module containing the working directory.
-If `-workfile` names a path to an existing file that ends in .work, workspace mode will be enabled.
+If `GOWORK` names a path to an existing file that ends in .work, workspace mode will be enabled.
 Any other value is an error.
+You can use the `go env GOWORK` command to determine which `go.work` file the `go` command is using. `go env gowork` will be empty if the `go` command is not in workspace mode.

 ### `go.work` files {#go-work-file}